 She barely reached 5’3″ in height and used this to her advantage.
-She wove herself through the prongs of students that rung the hallway; it never mattered which way She looped or twined, the pattern stayed the same.
+She wove herself through the throngs of students that overwhelmed the hallway; it never mattered which way She looped or twined, the pattern stayed the same.

 Once She made it out of the assortment and into her assigned course load, things were better.
 People needed her.
 She had the answers.
 Almost all of them.
 She soaked up all of the lectures, the reading, the worksheets, and homework and could wring out the answers on command and the group was rewarded for extra clarity.